waynesutton/better-todo/README.md

   - Add/edit/remove custom date label
   - Add to Project (when projects exist) or Remove from Project
   - Copy all non-archived todos to tomorrow, previous/next day, or custom date
+  - Move to Next Day (moves incomplete todos to next day and archives originals)
   - Archive the entire date
   - Delete the date and all its content (with confirmation)
 - **Archive dates** - hide completed days in collapsible archived section